First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 What the First Nations Environmental Contaminants Program is

-Chemical monitoring and exposure assessments enable First Nations communities and First Nations organizations south of 60° parallel to gather timely and accurate information to identify and characterize human exposures to environmental hazards.
+Chemical monitoring and exposure assessments enable First Nations communities and First Nations organizations south of 60° parallel to gather timely and accurate information to identify and characterize human exposures to environmental contaminants.
 This information provides First Nations leaders with an early indication of key contaminant concerns in their community, traditional territory or traditional lands across Canada, creating a foundation for risk mitigation actions.

 1. Primary research proposals should: